uniwix/casioplot/README.rst

 The performance you get in the computer is not representative of the performance on the calculatores.
 Keep in mind the following differences:
-    * Obviosly ever operation that isn't from the casioplot package is going to be faster in the Computer
+    * Obviously ever operation that isn't from the casioplot package is going to be faster in the Computer
     * clear_screen, set_pixel, get_pixel and draw_string are faster in the computer
     * show_screen is slower in the computer